 Iceland’s capital city Reykjavik is a vibrant Nordic metropolis with colorful houses and interesting streets, where impressive museums and inspiring galleries unexpectedly pop up next to bakeries and bars.
 It's unlikely that you'll meet anyone who doesn't enjoy the close, community culture of Reykjavik.
-Meanwhile, you are probably wondering what are the best places to visit in Reykjavik?
-What to do and what to see besides the landmarks and popular venues?
-What are the most beloved eateries for economic travelers?
-What are the most popular tours from Reykjavik?
 In this comprehensive guide, we'll take you to look at Reykjavik from a local’s perspective and make sure you will make the best of your time staying in the vibrant and dynamic capital of Iceland.

 Where is Reykjavik?